MrRobotAE10/Grokking-algorithms-book/Chapter8/exercises.md

 stay?
 Come up with a greedy strategy.
 Will that give you the optimal solution?

     >   Go and see what I want to see the most.
 It doesn't give the optimal solution

+For each of these algorithms, say whether it’s a greedy algorithm or not.

+3. Quicksort

+    > no

+4. Breadth-first search

+    > yes

+5. Dijkstra’s algorithm

+    > yes